 The Denison Internship Program offers our students a structured learning experience as they explore career fields and apply their broadening intellectual skills to workplace environments.
 Each year, the program promotes and engages hundreds of internship opportunities around the globe.
-Internships take form in a number of ways, but the most successful benefit from a three-tiered partnership between students, supervisors, and the Career Exploration and Development staff.How the Internship Program Works
+Internships take form in a number of ways, but the most successful benefit from a three-tiered partnership between students, supervisors, and The Knowlton Center for Career Exploration staff.How the Internship Program Works

-Internships involving Denison students should be brought to the attention of Career Exploration and Development so that all students have the opportunity to earn transcript notation.
-Also, in order for CE&D to support our employer partners in a variety of ways, we must stay informed of our students’ experiences.
-While no numerical credit is typically assigned, CE&D links with the Registrar and official notation is awarded after satisfactory evaluations are obtained from internship supervisors.
+Internships involving Denison students should be brought to the attention of The Knowlton Center for Career Exploration so that all students have the opportunity to earn transcript notation.
+Also, in order for The Knowlton Center to support our employer partners in a variety of ways, we must stay informed of our students’ experiences.
+While no numerical credit is typically assigned, The Knowlton Center links with the Registrar and official notation is awarded after satisfactory evaluations are obtained from internship supervisors.

 - The experience must be an extension of the classroom: a learning experience that provides for applying the knowledge gained in the classroom.
 It must not be simply to advance the operations of the employer or be the work that a regular employee would routinely perform.